From the roots of an ancient African religion folklore, comes this Brazilian Black Magic Coffee recipe that will boost your wild side. Heat it up!

 The name in English is Brazilian Black Magic Coffee

-I, myself, tried this drink for the first time on a freezing night at the farm with some friends.
+I, myself, tried Brazilian Black Magic Coffee for the first time on a freezing night at our farm with some friends.
 The beverage took care of the cold completely.
+It is very strange to notice, now, that it took me so long to savor this exquisite African-Brazilian recipe.